janhiong/janhiong/README.md

 👀 I'm a student studying Data Science with a minor in Computer Science at Drexel University.
 After my second year as a Economics Student at the Gettysburg College, I decided to change my major to Data Science and move to Philadelphia.

-🌱 In my spare time I like to cook.
+🌱 In my spare time I like volunteering and cooking.

 ## 📚 I’m currently working ...